scalableminds/webknossos/docs/tracing_ui.md

 Not all settings are present in every tracing mode.

 ### Tracing Settings
-Controls:
+Controls
 - `Keyboard delay (ms)`: The initial delay before an operation will be executed when pressing a keyboard shortcut.
 A low value will immediately execute a keyboard's associated operation, whereas a high value will delay the execution of an operation.
 This is useful for preventing an operation being called multiple times when rapidly pressing a key in short succession, e.g. for movement.

 - `Move Value (nm/s)`:  A high value will speed up movement through the dataset, e.g. when holding down the spacebar.
 Vice-versa, a low value will slow down the movement allowing for more precision.
-This setting is especially useful in `flight mode
+This setting is especially useful in `flight mode`.

 - `d/f-Switching`: ¯\_(ツ)_/¯

-Viewport Options
+Viewport Options / Flight Options
 - `Zoom`: The zoom factor for viewing the dataset.
 A low value moves the camera really close to the data, showing many details.
 A high value, will you show more of the dataset but with fewer details and is great for getting an overview or moving around quickly.
 - `Viewport Scale`: Increases / Decreases the size of dataset viewports in the center of the screen.
 - `Clipping Distance`: The distance between 3D structures and the camera used for hiding ("clipping") structures.
 Use it to reduce the number of visible nodes in the viewports and declutter your screen.
 - `Show Crosshairs`: Shows / Hides the crosshair overlay over the viewports.
+- `Mouse Rotation`:
+- `Keyboard Rotation`:
+- `Crosshair Size`:
+- `Sphere Radius`:

 Nodes & Trees
 - `Active Node ID`: Contains the active node's ID.
 Enter a valid node ID to quickly navigate to it within the dataset and set it active for future operations.